-There's a Big Difference Between Coloring Virgin Hair and Dyed Hair
+Know the Difference Between Coloring Virgin Hair and Dyeing Hair

 This is just good advice in general for hair appointments.
 "We may speak different terms but we can all see the same," Lee says.
 And don't just bring pictures of what you want—Lee recommends showing a couple of photos of what you don't want as well.

 "Pictures say a million words.
 Bring a photo or two of the color you desire," Aronson adds.
 "It will really help your stylist target your desires."